Wint3rmute/ReqSnake/README.md

 - **Requirements hierarchy:** Use `child-of` to define relationships.
 - **Change tracking:** Uses a `requirements.lock` file for precise diffing.
 - **CLI commands:**
-    - `require.py init` — scan Markdown files and generate `requirements.lock`.
+    - `reqsnake.py init` — scan Markdown files and generate `requirements.lock`.
-    - `require.py check` — compare the lockfile to Markdown requirements.
+    - `reqsnake.py check` — compare the lockfile to Markdown requirements.
 Shows which file each changed requirement comes from.
-    - `require.py lock` — update the lockfile.
+    - `reqsnake.py lock` — update the lockfile.
 Idempotent: only updates if needed.
 - **Validation workflow:** All changes are validated with `./check.sh` (runs tests, type checks, and linter).
 - **Google-style docstrings and modern Python:** All code is documented and type-annotated.

 ## Quick Start example

-- `require.py init` — initialize `require.py` in the current working directory
+- `reqsnake.py init` — initialize ReqSnake in the current working directory
     - This will scan the existing directory for Markdown files and generate a `requirements.lock`
-- `require.py check` — will read the current `requirements.lock` file and check if it is up-to-date with the requirements defined in the Markdown documentation in your working directory.
+- `reqsnake.py check` — will read the current `requirements.lock` file and check if it is up-to-date with the requirements defined in the Markdown documentation in your working directory.
     - If there are changes, the difference between `requirements.lock` file and the currently defined requirements will be displayed, including the file path for each changed requirement.
-- `require.py lock` — will update the `requirements.lock` file to reflect the currently defined requirements in your Markdown files.
+- `reqsnake.py lock` — will update the `requirements.lock` file to reflect the currently defined requirements in your Markdown files.
 If nothing has changed, the lockfile is left untouched.

 ## Questions to be asked